tstpierre/globalazurebootcamp2018/labs/03 - web ci-cd/README.md

 1. Select `Save & Queue`
 1. Look at the build summary and artifacts (the zip file is attached)

+### If you own the repo (GitHub security)
+Caveat, this whole process works best using VSTS GIT repos, as there is no OAuth and external permission hiccups to wire it all up seamlessly.

+1. Edit the build definition
+1. Select `Triggers` tab
+1. Check `Enable continuous integration` and `Batch changes while a build is in progress`
+1. Save the build definition

 ## VSTS Release
 1. From the Summary tab of the successful build, select `Create release` in the Deployments section
 1. Select `Apply` on the `Azure App Service Deployment` template